mukeshkumar1451/Data/README.md

 """

         prompt = f"""
-You are a QA expert.

-User Story:
+Rank relevance to this workflow:

 {query_text}

-Rank the below testcases from MOST relevant to LEAST relevant.
-Return ONLY the TestCaseId list.
+Return ordered TestCaseId only.
-Do NOT explain.

 {combined}
 """